 - Are the views you specified being honoured?
 Are you seeing the requested attributes exposed?
 For example, if you’ve limited attributes in a public dataset make sure that that’s being honoured.

 Acceptance and Sign off

-Once you’re satisfied that everything is in order, authorise sign-off by logging back into DUT and click sing-off on the relevant record.
+Once you’re satisfied that everything is in order, authorise the data to be published to production services by logging back into DUT and clicking Sign Off Preview on the relevant record.